 Concerns you may have as a mature student

 You may already have financial commitments and therefore have less disposable income than other students.
 If you have financial concerns, you can speak in confidence to a member of the student funding team.
 Please email email@example.com or call in to the Student Hub once you are here to find about any support available to you.

-At Solent, we host many social events that are inclusive of all students.
-There are also a lot of clubs and societies you can join - it all depends on how much time you have free, what you enjoy doing and how much you want to get involved.
+- At Solent we host many social events inclusive to all students.
+There are also a lot of clubs and societies you can join - it all depends on how much time you have free, what you enjoy doing, and how much you want to get involved.
 Why not join the mature students society?
 Make sure you attend the Freshers' Fayre during Welcome Week where you'll be able to find out about the different clubs and societies on offer.

 Back to top